Baptists: Membership

 Membership policies vary due to the autonomy of churches, but generally an individual becomes a member of a church through a believer's baptism (which is a public profession of faith in Jesus, followed by immersion baptism).
 Most Baptists do not believe that baptism is a requirement for salvation but rather a public expression of inner repentance and faith.
 In general, Baptist churches do not have a stated age restriction on membership, but a believer's baptism requires that an individual be able to freely and earnestly profess their faith.

 In 2010, an estimated 100 million Christians identified as Baptist or belonging to a Baptist-type church.
 In 2020, according to the researcher Sébastien Fath of the CNRS, the Baptist movement has around 170 million believers in the world.
-According to a census released in 2024, the BWA includes 266 participating fellowships in 134 countries, with 178,000 churches and 51 million baptized members.
+According to a Baptist World Alliance census released in 2025, the BWA has 283 participating Baptist fellowships in 138 countries, with 178,000 churches and 53,000,000 baptized members.
 These statistics may not be fully representative, however, since some churches in the United States have dual or triple national Baptist affiliation, causing a church and its members to be counted possibly by more than one Baptist association, if these associations are members of the BWA.

-Among the censuses carried out by individual Baptist associations in 2023, those which claimed the most members on each continent were:
+Among the censuses carried out by individual Baptist associations in 2025, those which claimed the most members on each continent were: